 Application

-An applicant may make an application for an IECEx CoC to any ExCB for the relevant standard(s).
-Where the applicant is a person acting on behalf of a manufacturer, evidence shall be submitted that the applicant is authorized to act on behalf of the manufacturer for the application and that the manufacturer undertakes to abide by the Rules and obligations of the IECEx Scheme.
+An Applicant may make an application for an IECEx CoC to any ExCB for standards relevant to the explosion protection or performance of the equipment that form part of the IECEx Certified Equipment Scheme..
+Where the Applicant is a person acting on behalf of a manufacturer, the ExCB shall ensure that the Applicant is authorized to act on behalf of all manufacturers to be covered by the application.
+The issuing ExCB shall also ensure that the Applicant and the Manufacturer(s) undertake to abide by the Rules and obligations of the IECEx Certified Equipment Scheme, including certification maintenance via ongoing surveillance of the manufacturer.

+The manufacturer may choose to appoint another organisation to act on their behalf for obtaining an IECEx CoC, ExTR or QAR, and be nominated on IECEx CoCs as the Applicant.
+However, in all cases and at all times, the manufacturer shall be consulted by the Applicant regarding correspondence with, or instructions to, the ExCB that issued CoCs, ExTR or QAR relevant to the manufacturer.

-NOTE IECEx 02A is published as a “Guide to Applicants” to assist manufacturers when preparing an application for an IECEx Certificate of Conformity and is available from the IECEx website: www.iecex.com/guides.htm.
+NOTE IECEx 02A,Guidance for Applicants seeking IECEx Certification under the IECEx Certified Equipment Scheme, IECEx 02 is published as a “Guide to Applicants” to assist Applicants and manufacturers when preparing an application for an IECEx Certificate of Conformity and is available from the IECEx website

 Documentation

-The applicant shall supply the documentation necessary to specify the explosion protection features of the Ex equipment.
+The Applicant shall supply the documentation necessary to specify the explosion protection features of the Ex equipment.
 The documentation shall also accurately identify the Ex equipment for which certification is required, the standard(s) to which certification is to be granted, and the manufacturer responsible for the conformity of production items with the design of the certified equipment.

 The documents may include ExTRs and QARs issued by other ExCBs.